surajk03/phase-1-kartikjain2001/Linked List/Structures.md

 ```
 we can also declare a pointer and use it to point to variables
 ```
-struct student* ptr;                      /*declaring a pointer varaible 'ptr' or type 'struct student'*/ ptr = &student1;                          /* ptr now stores the address of variable &student1 or points to the variable student1*/
+struct student* ptr;                      /*declaring a pointer varaible 'ptr' of type 'struct student'*/ ptr = &student1;                          /* ptr now stores the address of variable student1 or points to the variable student1*/

 /*now we can access the members of the variavle student1 using arrow operator '->'*/